 For (1), note that $\Sym^k \mcS^{\vee} \otimes \mcO_{\Q^5}(k+j) = \left(\frac{3k+2j}{2}, \frac{k}{2}, \frac{k}{2}\right)$.
 If $k \geq 0$ and $j \geq - 4$, the weight is dominant except when

 If $(k,j)$ is one of the above ten, then the bundle is one of

-Under the dotted action of the Weyl group on the space of weights (c.f.~\cite[Section 4.3]{Weyman03}), the all above weights have non-trivial stabilisers, and hence the corresponding vector bundles are acyclic.
+Under the dotted action of the Weyl group on the space of weights (cf.~\cite[Section 4.3]{Weyman03}), all the above weights have non-trivial stabilizers, and hence the corresponding vector bundles are acyclic.
 This shows (1).